Adapted from article by Bruce Barker, P.Ag.

 - 20/20 Seed Labs: Pea Root Rot Test on plant specimens through plating for Fusarium species, Pythium species, and Rhizoctonia solani, in addition to DNA extraction for Aphanomyces euteiches.
 This test can be done on other pulse crops besides just peas.
 Requires at least five plants and provides the percentage of infection by each pathogen.
 Soil test results are based on extraction of oospores from soil and DNA analysis for Aphanomyces only.
 Results are reported as positive or negative.
 A positive result means the pathogen is present at levels capable of causing the disease.

-- A & L Canada Labs: Plant specimens and soil are subjected to DNA extraction and PCR analysis to detect various pathogens including the root rot pathogens Aphanomyces eutiches, Fusarium oxysporum, F. solani, Pythium and Rhizoctonia solani.
+- A & L Canada Labs: Plant specimens and soil are subjected to DNA extraction and polymerase chain reaction (PCR) analysis to detect various pathogens including the root rot pathogens Aphanomyces eutiches, Fusarium oxysporum, F. solani, Pythium, and Rhizoctonia solani.
 Results presented in semi-quantitative analysis (low, moderate, high).

 - AFL Agriculture & Food Laboratory: Plant specimen and soil are subjected to DNA extraction and PCR analysis to detect various pathogens including root rot pathogens.
 Aphanomyces eutiches and Rhizoctonia solani as well as various Fusarium and Pythium species.
 Results presented quantitatively and identified as low, moderate, and high levels.